 You transfer the assets to the trust, which is a legal document that is set up as a separate entity which holds the assets.
 Both you and Chalice sign the trust agreement and once transferred, you will receive a charitable tax receipt for the fair market value of the remainder trust, which is calculated by a Canada Revenue Agency Formula that takes into account life expectancy and the present value of the property being transferred into the trust.

 Talk to your financial advisor to determine the charitable gift that is best for you.
-For more information on creating a charitable remainder trust or another legacy gift please contact Marilyn Hall at 1-800-776-6855, ext.
-202 or email her at email@example.com .
+For more information on creating a charitable remainder trust or another legacy gift please contact Peter Gordon at 1-800-776-6855, ext.
+803 or email him at firstname.lastname@example.org

 Charitable Remainder Trust